ziprangga/example-jitsi-embed-web-page/README.md

 # example-jitsi-embed-web-page

-an example to embed jitsi on web page with external api jitsi
+An example to embed jitsi-meet on web page with external api jitsi